Casuals and the Workplace

 Despite these differences, one thing that contractors and casual employees have in common are the lack of security and entitlements within their employment.
 Similarly, beneath the Fair Work Act 2009, independent contractors are protected from adverse action, coercion and abuses of freedom of association.
 If a contractor is in a position where adverse action has been taken against a contractor exercising one of these protections, they may be able to make a General Protections Claim to the Fair Work Commission.

-In recent developments of the Coronavirus pandemic, specifically in Victoria, the backlash of using independent contractors to enforce quarantine of overseas traveller has begun to transpire.
+In recent developments of the Coronavirus pandemic, specifically in Victoria, the backlash of using independent contractors to enforce quarantine of overseas traveler has begun to transpire.

 Perhaps if those hard-working employees with the relevant training and knowledge were hired instead by the Victorian Government, the state would not be in another lockdown.